-In more detail, the core objectives of the charity are: to provide advice and information regarding mental health and mental health conditions to support people experiencing, or who have experienced, mental health issues to reach their potential within the community; to support people with mental health issues to maintain or improve their mental wellbeing by providing a wide range of community-based and low-level clinical support; to support people with mental health issues to achieve accommodation according to their needs and to live as independently as possible in the community; to contribute and collaborate with statutory and voluntary agencies to improve and develop services for those experiencing mental health issues and respond to identified needs.
+: To meet its charitable purpose Mind in Kingston delivers its vision and objectives.
+These aim to provide advice and information regarding mental health and mental health conditions to support people experiencing, or who have experienced, mental health issues to reach their potential within the community; to support people with mental health issues to maintain or improve their mental wellbeing by providing a wide range of community-based and low-to-medium level support; to support people with mental health issues to live as independently as possible in the community; to contribute and collaborate with statutory and voluntary agencies to improve and develop services for those experiencing mental health issues and respond to identified needs.
 These are underpinned by Mind in Kingston's core values and principles; to ensure the involvement of beneficiaries in the development and improvement of services, ensure their views and those of their families and carers are taken into account and to ensure that beneficiaries are treated with respect and dignity at all times.
 These objectives are achieved through a variety of activities, centred in and around the Royal Borough of Kingston upon Thames as follows: